 How do I apply through the Madrid Protocol

 An International Trade mark application filed through the Madrid Protocol must be filed through the Office of Origin (where the basic trade mark was filed).

 IP Australia will only accept an International Trade mark application filed though the Madrid eFile System found in Online Services (eServices).

 IP Australia will no longer accept the physical MM2 application form as of the 01 July 2016.
 The exception is when there is maintenance being performed with Online Services or the Madrid eFile System.

 How long does an international registration last?

 Your international registration is protected for a period of 10 years from the date of registration.
-The date of registration is usually the date the international application was received by the office of origin.
-Your international registration can be renewed every 10 years upon payment of the relevant fee.
+Registration can be renewed every 10 years upon payment of the relevant fees.

 The Madrid Protocol allows you to extend the protection of your Australian trade mark registration into its member countries, all in one request.
 This can be simpler and cheaper than directly applying to each country, depending on how widely you want to trade.